fommil/fpmortals/manuscript/complete.md

   fa.map(x => x) == fa
 ~~~~~~~~

-`Functor` defines some convenience methods around `map` that can be
+`Functor` defines some convenience methods around `map` that can be optimised by
-optimised by specific instances.
-The documentation has been
-intentionally omitted in the above definitions to encourage you to
+specific instances.
+The documentation has been intentionally omitted in the
-guess what a method does before looking at the implementation.
-Please
+above definitions to encourage guessing what a method does before looking at the
-spend a moment studying only the type signature of the following
+implementation.
+Please spend a moment studying only the type signature of the
-before reading further:
+following before reading further:

 {lang="text"}
 ~~~~~~~~